microsoft/sqlworkshops/sql2019workshop/sql2019wks/07_SQLOnKubernetes.md

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

+>**WARNING**: Run these scripts from powershell.
+Do not run these scripts from Windows Powershell ISE

 **STEP 1: Connect to the cluster**

 Consult your administrator for how to connect to your Kubernetes cluster.
 For Azure Kubernetes Service (AKS) you will use the Azure CLI (az) to get credentials to use kubectl.
 Modify the script **step1_connectcluster.ps1** to put in your *clustername* and *resource group*.